- Review reports regularly (here’s a great Google article about the search terms report)

 What are missing search terms and how are they different from keywords?

-When setting up your AdWords account, you thought about all the possible keywords to add to ad groups.
+When setting up your Google Ads account, you thought about all the possible keywords to add to ad groups.
 These keywords were added in order for you to target the most relevant customers.

 A search term, however, is the exact word or set of words that a user enters when searching on Google or one of the search network sites.
 It’s impossible to know every variation and related keyword that could be relevant at the time of creating your account.